-Students who represent the District in extracurricular and co-curricular activities and/or performances are leaders in the school environment.
-Participation in these extracurricular and co-curricular activities/performances is a privilege, not a right, and it is essential that these student leaders uphold the highest possible standards of conduct as role models for the rest of the student body and as representatives of their school and community.
-It is also paramount that students participating in these activities are able to do so safely and in a manner that will not endanger themselves or others.
-A properly administered random drug testing program for all students who represent the District in extracurricular and co-curricular activities and/or performances will promote these goals and objectives.
+Students who represent the District in extracurricular and co-curricular activities and/or performances and students who choose to park on school property are entitled to do so in a drug-free environment.
+Participation in extracurricular and co-curricular activities and/or performances and parking on school property are privileges, not rights, and it is essential that these students uphold the highest possible standards of conduct as role models for the rest of the student body and as representatives of their school and community.
+It is also paramount that students participating in these activities and performances and parking on school property can do so safely and in a manner that will not endanger themselves or others.
+A properly administered random drug testing program for all students who represent the District in extracurricular and co-curricular activities and/or performances and students who chose to park on school property will promote these goals and objectives.